 It doesn’t matter if they are numbers, characters, or strings.
 To initialize a list, we must put all the values inside a square bracket and differentiate each value using a comma.

-Elements of a list are known as the item.
-Please, note that lists are mutable.
-We can add, remove, modify the items anytime in a Python program.
-Here is an example of the Python list:
+Elements of a list are known as items.
+Please note that lists are mutable.
+We can add, remove, and modify the items anytime in a Python program.
+Here is an example of a Python list:

-To print a list, we just need to write the print() function in Python.
-Like this way:
+To print a list in Python, we need to make use of the print() function in Python.
+Like this:

 print(demo_list1)

-Now, let’s one more step ahead to reach our goal-subtract two lists in Python.
-We can determine the difference between the two lists mainly in two different ways.
+Now, let’s talk about the main topic of today: How to subtract two lists in Python.
+We can determine the difference between two lists in Python mainly in two different ways.
 Let’s get started.

 Set is a collection-type object which can store elements of different data types.
 A set() doesn’t index the values in a particular order.
 This method converts the lists into the python sets explicitly and then finds the difference between them.
 Here is a sample program is given for your better understanding.